 - Personal Safety information; - Location specific risk assessment information; marshals are to always be located in a safe/spectator location.
 They are NOT to stand in a restricted area when the special stage is live.

-Marshals can walk on the road on to deal with issues but must always consider their own safety when doing so. - Chain of command and communication process for their location; - Nearest red flag location if relevant and nearest radio marshal;
+Marshals can walk on the road on to deal with issues but must always consider their own safety when doing so.

-- A diagram showing Spectator Viewing Areas (Go) and No Go (prohibited) areas; - Stage signage if appropriate; - A schedule for the pre and post event safety cars as well as the due time of the first car; - Mobile number for the Stage Safety Officer or nominated deputy/person in charge/stage Chief Marshal; - Confirmation that all marshals will take the same approach in dealing with spectators and media in relation to prohibited areas and for example in asking spectators to move with advice given about delaying the start of the stage due to uncooperative spectators. - A reminder about the importance of using a whistle to advise marshals and spectators on an approaching safety or rally car - Marshals should not sit down whilst working.
-This reinforces the message to spectators not to sit down whilst watching the rally cars - Marshals are to be reminded of the recognised hand signals for the safety cars as they proceed through the special stage
+- Chain of command and communication process for their location; - Nearest red flag location if relevant and nearest radio marshal; - A diagram showing Spectator Viewing Areas (Go) and No Go (prohibited) areas; - Stage signage if appropriate; - A schedule for the pre and post event safety cars as well as the due time of the first car; - Mobile number for the Stage Safety Officer or nominated deputy/person in charge/stage Chief Marshal; - Confirmation that all marshals will take the same approach in dealing with spectators and media in relation to prohibited areas and for example in asking spectators to move with advice given about delaying the start of the stage due to uncooperative spectators.

+- A reminder about the importance of using a whistle to advise marshals and spectators on an approaching safety or rally car - Instruction on what the different warning lights mean on a hybrid or electric rally car.
+Marshals need to know this before approaching any of these vehicles - Marshals should not sit down whilst working.
+This reinforces the message to spectators not to sit down whilst watching the rally cars. - Marshals are to be reminded of the recognised hand signals for the safety cars as they proceed through the special stage. - Never leave your belongings, safety equipment, red flag, fire extinguisher etc leaning on, or close to a guard rail, or the edge of the special stage.
+If a car, or object strikes these materials, they could be violently propelled, perhaps in your direction.
+Place equipment well back, close to where you can easily access it.